acailic/acailic.github.io/_notes/oca-chapter-5.md

 The methods of an interface are implicitly abstract and public.
 The vairables of an interface are implicitly public, static, and final.
 Because the methods in an interface are implicitly public, if you try to assign a weaker access to the implemented method in a class, it won't compile.
+Interface can have a static method but the method must have a body.

+- Inherited interface  can redeclare a default method and also make it abstract.
+Also can redeclare a default method and provide a different implementation.  static methods can never be abstract (neither in an interface not in a class).

 # Casting class
 ```